BA (Hons) Top-Up Professional Dance and Performance

 Tuition Fees

 Note that EU students are now classified as International.
-There may be an increase in fees for both UK and International undergraduate students in subsequent years of study – for more information please see Central’s Fees Policy on our Policies and Procedures page.
+There may be an increase in fees for both UK and International undergraduate students in subsequent years of study, but these will be kept in line with government regulations for higher education tuition fees.
+For more information please see Central’s Fees Policy on our Policies and Procedures page.

 Additional Costs